Luidog/fms-api-client/README.md

 ```

 ```
-> fms-api-client@0.0.5 test ./fms-api-client
+> fms-api-client@0.0.7 test /Users/luidelaparra/Documents/Development/fms-api-client
 > mocha --recursive ./tests
   FileMaker Data API Client
-    ✓ should track API usage data.
-(278ms)
-  FileMaker Data API Client
     ✓ should allow an instance to be saved.
     ✓ should authenticate into FileMaker.
-(380ms)
+(155ms)
     ✓ should create FileMaker records.
-(302ms)
+(169ms)
     ✓ should update FileMaker records.
     ✓ should delete FileMaker records.
     ✓ should get a FileMaker specific record.
-    ✓ should allow you to list FileMaker records (375ms) ✓ should allow you to modify the FileMaker list response (241ms) ✓ should allow allow a list response to be set with numbers (250ms) ✓ should allow you to find FileMaker records (325ms) ✓ should allow you to set FileMaker globals (212ms) 12 passing (2s)
+    ✓ should allow you to list FileMaker records (218ms) ✓ should allow you to modify the FileMaker list response (165ms) ✓ should allow allow a list response to be set with numbers (158ms) ✓ should allow you to find FileMaker records (151ms) ✓ should allow you to set FileMaker globals (166ms) Client Script Capability
+    ✓ should allow you to trigger a script in FileMaker (178ms) ✓ should allow you to trigger a script in a find (195ms) Client Upload Capability
+    ✓ should allow you to upload a file to FileMaker (1362ms) Client Data Usage Tracking
+    ✓ should track API usage data.
+(159ms)
+  15 passing (3s)
 ```

 ## Dependencies

+* [axios](https://ghub.io/axios): Promise based HTTP client for the browser and node.js
+* [form-data](https://ghub.io/form-data): A library to create readable &quot;multipart/form-data&quot; streams.
+Can be used to submit forms and file uploads to other web applications.
 * [lodash](https://ghub.io/lodash): Lodash modular utilities.
 * [marpat](https://ghub.io/marpat): A class-based ES6 ODM for Mongo-like databases.
 * [moment](https://ghub.io/moment): Parse, validate, manipulate, and display dates
 * [object-sizeof](https://ghub.io/object-sizeof): Sizeof of a JavaScript object in Bytes
 * [prettysize](https://ghub.io/prettysize): Convert bytes to other sizes for prettier logging
-* [request](https://ghub.io/request): Simplified HTTP request client.
-* [request-promise](https://ghub.io/request-promise): The simplified HTTP request client &#39;request&#39; with Promise support.
-Powered by Bluebird.

 ## Dev Dependencies